RivetDev/UA-Flag/README.md

 	- Everdrive Pro
 	- Kega Fusion

  Unknown if it works on hardware without a flashcart.
-May or may not due to mirroring trick to satisfy TMSS Special thanks to Jorge and Tails8521 for the incredible help and tricks that made this possible!
+May or may not due to mirroring trick to satisfy TMSS.
+ Special thanks to Jorge and Tails8521 for the incredible help and tricks that made this possible!